mikhailshilkov/mikhailio-docpad/src/documents/2018/08/serverless-cold-start-war/index.html.md

 - Be prepared for 1-3 seconds cold starts even for the smallest Functions
 - Different languages and runtimes have roughly comparable cold start time within the same platform
-- Minimize the amount of dependencies, only bring what's needed
+- Minimize the number of dependencies, only bring what's needed
 - AWS keeps cold starts below 1 second most of the time, which is pretty amazing
 - All cloud providers are aware of the problem and are actively optimizing the cold start experience
-- It's likely that in middle term these optimizations will make cold starts a no-issue for the vast majority of applications
+- It's likely that in middle term these optimizations will make cold starts a non-issue for the vast majority of applications

 Do you see anything weird or unexpected in my results?
-Do you need me to dig deeper on other aspects?
+Do you need me to dig deeper into other aspects?
 Please leave a comment below or ping me on [twitter](https://twitter.com/MikhailShilkov), and let's sort it all out.